khush-l/Smart-Drive/README.md

 # Smart Drive

-A route safety analysis tool that uses machine learning to evaluate the safety of different driving routes.
+A route safety analysis tool that uses an AI model to evaluate the safety of different driving routes.

 ## Setup